imsubhamsingh/implemento/README.md

 # implemento
-Basic Implementation of some real world softwares
+Basic data structure implementation of some real world softwares.